Blackmonk1/My-First-Smart-Contract/README.md

 # My-First-Smart-Contract
-A Simple Storage Smart Contract with Solidity`
-A Simple Voting Smart Contract
+A list of smart contracts with solidity